aerospike/act/README.md

 -------------------------

 The ACT package includes act_config_helper.py which helps you create a configuration file you can use to run ACT.
-When yoy run this program it will ask you basic questions about the test you want to run and generate the correct config file.
+When you run this program it will ask you basic questions about the test you want to run and generate the correct config file.

 To run act_config_helper.py: